isbeorn/nina.docs/docs/advanced/platesolving.md

 **Recommendation**

  * Primary Solver: Recommended
- * Blind Solver: use as a Blind Solver is not technically possible
+ * Blind Solver: use as a Blind Solver is not possible